 - Manual MS-CAN/HS-CAN switch

 The OBDMONSTER ELM327 FORScan OBD2 USB Adapter is a straightforward device.
 The cord itself is black, with a smooth rubber shell and a length of 46 inches.
 This makes it easy to reach around under your steering wheel without disturbing your laptop.
-At one end is an ordinary USB Type-A plug with a set of rubber reinforcement rings.
+At one end is an ordinary USB Type-A plug, similar to any of the best USB data blockers, with a set of rubber reinforcement rings.
 At the other end is the plug that connects to your OBD II port.
 This end of the cord is more heavily reinforced, which makes sense since it’s liable to see the most abuse.